 Growing from seed can be both rewarding and frustrating.
 When a seed first germinates, and you see life popping out of the soil, it brings so much joy and excitement with it.
-It is fulfilling to watch a seed turn into a plant, that later provides food or flowers.
-However, there are many weeks during the growing stage where things can go wrong, and you will find yourself asking “what’s wrong with my plant?”
+It’s fulfilling to watch a seed turn into a plant, that later provides food or flowers.
+However, there are many weeks during the growing stage where things can go wrong, and you’ll find yourself asking “what’s wrong with my plant?”

 Below is a list of 7 common problems that can arise with seedlings.
 This list is not exhaustive, and you may run into other issues, however these are very common situations.